Divyanshu-cell-arch/Design-of-Hydraulic-Press/README.md

-# Design of a 50 kN Hydraulic Press for Sheet Metal Forming
+# Design of a Hydraulic Press for Sheet Metal Forming

 ## Project Overview